open/close all folders

 Voiced By: Jim RashScrooge's personal scientist and inventor who works as his head of R & D at McDuck Industries.

 - Adaptational Jerkass: Gyro in the comics and the 1987 show is a shy but otherwise Nice Guy.
-This Gyro is an Insufferable Genius.
-This is actually Character Rerailment to some extent, as some of the earlier Barks comics show a temperamental side to him◊.
+This Gyro is an Insufferable Genius and a Mad Scientist.
+This is actually Character Rerailment to some extent, as some of the earlier Barks comics show a temperamental side to him and Paperinik comics occasionally remark he's a bit of a loon.

 - Adaptation Dye-Job: In the original comics and in DuckTales (1987), he has mop hair which is darker than the rest of his body feathers (red in the cartoons, brown in the comics).
 In this show, his hair is just as white as the rest of his plumage.